Ada-Developers-Academy/core-unit-1/lists-and-memory/lists-and-memory.md

 <!-- !rubric - !end-rubric (markdown, instructors can see while scoring a checkpoint) -->
 ##### !explanation

-Since looking up an element by it's index just involves some arithmetic and does **not** depend on the size of the given array, the time/space complexity are both O(1)
+Since looking up an element by its index just involves some arithmetic and does **not** depend on the size of the given array, the time/space complexity are both O(1)
 ##### !end-explanation

 ### !end-challenge